ojhaujjwal/auth/README.md

 #### Session configurations

-You can all the session options as session name, save path, save handler etc.
+You can set all the session options as session name, save path, save handler etc.
 To do so, edit the `Auth.local.php` as follows:

 <pre>